Vaijyant/100DaysOfMLCode/README.md

-# 100 Projects in ML
+# ML Play GRound

 ## Author
 Vaijyant Tomar

 #### Tehnologies
-Python, Machine Learning
+Python, Tensorflow, Machine Learning

 ### About
 This project is inspired by Siraj Raval's 100 Days of ML Code.
 In this Project I aim to create 100 projects in ML.